 How Long Can It Be Stored?

-The custard can be prepared and refrigerated for up to three days before caramelizing the sugar.
-Once the topping is brûléed, it’s best enjoyed immediately, as the crisp sugar crust softens with time.
+Another part of the secret to Crème Brûlée is its make-ahead flexibility.
+You can prepare and refrigerate the custard for up to three days before caramelizing the sugar.
+Once the topping is brûléed, it’s best enjoyed immediately since the crisp sugar crust softens over time.

 What Happens If I Burn the Sugar?